 During my first freelancing stint many years ago, technology was nowhere like it is now.
 There weren't a whole lot of options for invoicing systems.
 When I needed to bill a client, I had to create the invoice in excel and I was never super confident in that arena.
 I hated the doubt I felt whenever I hit send on the emails where I attached that document.
 One time I made a mistake on a bill and felt like I couldn't go back on what I sent so I just ate the difference and it hurt.

 During my first freelance era, I didn't have a lot of experience and I didn't understand the value I could bring to someone else.
 I didn't actually have a ton of value, though I tried my best.
 I wasn't really ready for the hustle, at least, not like I am today.
-Today, I have ten years working in my field, and I have accumulated a diverse portfolio of work that embodies my spirit and eagerness to create beautiful things.
-I have worked with high growth rocket ship startups, top tier commercial brands, and mass market department stores.
+Today, I have ten years of working in my field, and I have accumulated a diverse portfolio of work that embodies my spirit and eagerness to create beautiful things.
+I have worked with high-growth rocket ship startups, top-tier commercial brands, and mass-market department stores.
 So, I kinda know I 'get it'.